Canaccord Genuity Group Trims Greenlane (NASDAQ:GNLN) Target Price to $2.00

-Greenlane (NASDAQ:GNLN – Get Rating) had its price target dropped by analysts at Canaccord Genuity Group from $5.00 to $2.00 in a report released on Friday, Benzinga reports.
-The firm currently has a “speculative buy” rating on the stock.
-Canaccord Genuity Group’s target price indicates a potential upside of 299.20% from the company’s current price.
+Greenlane (NASDAQ:GNLN – Get Rating) had its price target lowered by analysts at Canaccord Genuity Group from $5.00 to $2.00 in a research report issued on Friday, The Fly reports.
+Canaccord Genuity Group’s price objective points to a potential upside of 300.80% from the stock’s previous close.

-Separately, Zacks Investment Research downgraded Greenlane from a “buy” rating to a “hold” rating in a report on Monday, February 7th.
-One research analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-According to MarketBeat.com, Greenlane presently has an average rating of “Buy” and a consensus target price of $4.58.
+Several other equities analysts also recently issued reports on the stock.
+Canaccord Genuity Group decreased their price objective on shares of Greenlane from $5.00 to $2.00 and set a “speculative buy” rating on the stock in a report on Friday.
+Zacks Investment Research downgraded shares of Greenlane from a “buy” rating to a “hold” rating in a research note on Monday, February 7th.
+Finally, Alliance Global Partners decreased their price target on shares of Greenlane from $4.00 to $3.00 in a research note on Friday.
+One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Buy” and an average price target of $3.88.

 Greenlane Holdings, Inc distributes and supplies vaporization products and accessories for vape shops and dispensaries.
 The firm offers packaging, rolling papers, grinders, glass products, and smoking accessories.
 The company was founded by Aaron LoCascio and Adam Schoenfeld in 2005 and is headquartered in Boca Raton, FL.